 IMMUNIZATIONS AGES 4 - 6 AGES 7 -18 DIPHTHERIA, 4 doses DTP or DTaP, 1 dose must be on or 4 doses D and T or 3 doses Td if #1 given on or TETANUS & after 4 years of age. after 7 years of age.
 1 dose of Tdap for children PERTUSSIS 11 through 18 years.
 If 5 years since the last dose of tetanus/diphtheria containing vaccine.
-POLIO 4 doses, if dose 3 administered on or after 3 doses.
+POLIO 4 doses, if dose 3 administered on or after er 3 doses.
 4 years of age, only 3 doses are required.
-MEASLES, MUMPS, RUBELLA 2 doses on or after 12 months of age.
+MEASLES, MUMPS, RUBELLA 2 doses on or after 12 months of age. onths of age.
 2 doses on or after 12 months of age.
 HEPATITIS B 3 doses are required.
 3 doses are required.
 MENINGOCOCCAL NONE 1 dose for children 11-18.
-VARICELLA 2 doses of varicella vaccine at or after 12 2 doses of varicella vaccine at or after 12 (CHICKENPOX) months of age or current OR reliable months of age OR current lab immunity OR history of disease. reliable history of disease.
+VARICELLA 2 doses of varicella vaccine at or after 12 2 doses of varicella vaccir 2 doses of varicella vaccine at or after 12 (CHICKENPOX) months of age or current OR reliable months of age OR current lab immunity OR history of disease. reliable history of disease.